wbober/efika-mpd/README.md

 efika-mpd
 ========
 Efika MPD is a headless network music player built on [Efika PPC](http://genesi.company/products/efika/5200b).
 Although the Efika PCC has been discontinued I think the project might be useful for someone who'd like to built a simillar player using a Raspberry Pi.

 This project is the player's user interface which is used to control the MPD.
-The user interface uses a VFD as a display and a RC5 compatible remote control as input.
+The user interface uses a VFD as a display and a RC5 compatible remote control as an input.

 Hardware
 --------